 2. Don’t use a lot of technical jargon

 Your CV should be clear, consistent, and easily understood by anyone that reads it, not just fellow academics in your field.

-That’s because the university admissions department may not understand all the technical jargon from the field you’re familiar with when reviewing your application.
+That’s because university admissions departments, grant reviewers, and hiring committees may not understand all the technical jargon from the field you’re familiar with when reviewing your application.
 Not only that, but even other academics in your field may not always be familiar with the exact methodologies you’ve used in the past.

 Your publications and research will speak for itself when it comes time for department heads to read your CV.
 For everything else, your information should be as easy to read and understand as possible.

 Here’s an academic CV template that you can paste into Microsoft Word or Google Docs and fill out.
 It includes an outline for each section you should include, and what information you should list to best highlight your qualifications.